Why Digital Media?

-- In-depth Capstone Project experience working under guidance of a faculty advisor
+- Complete an in-depth capstone project experience working under guidance of a faculty advisor.

-- Program format designed to enhance collaboration and networking opportunities for students
+- Program format is designed to enhance collaboration and networking opportunities for students.

 Companies of all sizes and industries need creative thinkers to help them build and disseminate compelling digital stories for marketing, messaging, and entertainment.
-Employment projections vary for each concentration, but demand and reward for UI professionals and social media experts continues to expand at an above-average pace.
+Employment projections vary for each concentration, but demand and reward for User Interface professionals and social media experts continues to expand at an above-average pace.

 This video was led by instructor Gary Greenbaum and developed by the following students: Cameron Drezelo, Fanny Fellevik, Hana Fox, Sarah Hoye, and James Whalen.
-Please note that the clip was created by students in the Digital Video concentration for their course in Documentary and Nonfiction Production.
+Please note that the clip was created by students in the Digital Video concentration for the Documentary and Nonfiction Production course.

 What you'll study

 Complete one of the following:

 This program requires successful completion of a minimum of 45 credit hours that meet the degree requirements.